FrederikLauf/File-Renamer/README.md

 # Features and use cases

 In the following, all available sortings and options are described.
 Use cases concerning the creation of files by performing photography are given.
+*Remark: The name and extension of a filename are defined like <filename> = <name>.<extension> such that <name> does not contain any dots.
+The motivation for this definition is that for example 'abc.jpg' and 'abc.jpg.xmp' should be considered to share the same name.*

 ## Sort by name